-We have incurred losses since our inception and we currently do not have sufficient cash to support the Company through 2014 and beyond.
-We anticipate that we will incur approximately \$650,000 for general operating expenses over the next 12 months as of September 30, 2014.
+We are an exploration stage company and have incurred losses since our inception.
+We currently do not have sufficient cash to support the Company through 2014 and beyond.
+We anticipate that we will incur approximately \$650,000 for general operating expenses over the next 12 months as of December 31, 2013.

-On January 23, 2014, we completed the offer and sale of 200 shares of Series B Preferred stock in the Company, resulting in net proceeds of \$200,000 to the Company.
+On January 23, 2014, the Company completed the offer and sale of 200 shares of Series B Preferred stock in the Company, resulting in net proceeds of \$200,000 to the Company.

-On January 24, 2014, we closed a three-year unsecured senior note financing for \$300,000.
+On January 24, 2014, the Company closed a three-year unsecured senior note financing for \$300,000.
 Per the note agreement, the \$300,000 is the first of six-staged loans for total aggregate proceeds of \$2 million.
 Under the terms of the note, the three-year maturity date is measured from the closing date of each loan in the series.
 The loans will be issued at a 5% discount and, for each loan of the series, the lender will be issued a pro rata amount of five-year warrants totaling up to 10.5 million shares of common stock of the Company exercisable at a price equal to the greater of \$0.15 per common share or the market price per common share on date of issuance of the warrants.
-We have, at our election, the ability to cancel future loans at any time or prepay the loans together with interest thereon without penalty.
+The Company has, at its election, the ability to cancel future loans at any time or prepay the loans together with interest thereon without penalty.
 The Lender reserves the right, at its election, to determine whether to fund Loans 2 through 6 in the series.
-We will pay finder fees consisting of a 3% cash commission and warrants to purchase shares of common stock of the Company equal to 8% of each loan, of which 1% of the cash commission and 3% of the warrants will be paid to a director of the Company.
+The Company will pay finders fees consisting of a 3% cash commission and warrants to purchase shares of common stock of the Company equal to 8% of each loan, of which 1% of the cash commission and 3% of the warrants will be paid to a director of the Company.
 The terms of the warrants will be the same as the warrants issued to the lender.